sanjucs/ml-tools/LLMs/LLM.md

 # LLM

 ## Phases of text generation
-* Prefill phase
-	* Processes all input tokens, creates contexts and generate first output token.
-	* Computationally intensive since the all the inputs are fed to the model at a time.
-* Decode phase
-	* Generates next output token auto-regressively.
-	* Utilizes the KV-cache created during prompt phase to avoid redundant compuations for subsequent token generations.
-However this introduces additional memory transfer costs.
+There are mainly two phases in text generation: the prefill phase and the decode phase.
+The prefill phase processes all the input tokens creates contexts, and generates the first output token.
+This phase is computationally intensive since all the inputs are fed to the model simultaneously.
+The decode phase generates the next output token auto-regressively.
+It utilizes the KV cache created during the prompt phase to avoid redundant computations for subsequent token generations.
+However, this introduces additional memory transfer costs.

 ## Sampling methods
-Objective: Generate tokens with diversiry and coherence.
+The objective of the sampling technique is to generate tokens with diversity and coherence.
+Below are a few of the sampling techniques.
-* Greedy apporach - Selecting token with highest probability.
-Faces degeneration issue (repetitive).
+* Greedy approach - Selecting token with the highest probability.
+Often faces degeneration issues.
-* Top K - Randomly choose token from K number of with highest probabilites.
+* Top K - Randomly choose a token from the K number of tokens with the highest probabilities.
-* Top P - Randomly choose token from tokens with cumulative probability greater than p.
+* Top P - Randomly choose the token from tokens with cumulative probability greater than p.
 * Repetition penalty

 ## Performance
 The performance of the LLMs can be evaluated using the following metrics.

-* Throughput: Total number of tokens / Total ineference time
+* Throughput: Total number of tokens / Total inference time
 * TTFT (Time Taken for First Token): Latency measured between the request and first token generated.
 * TPOT (Time Per Output Token)